Contact Intelligence for Meeting Prep: The 60-Second Ritual

 • Stakeholders: Who else is involved, and what did they care about?

-If you only take one thing from this ritual, take this: the Activity Feed prevents you from re-living the past instead of preparing for the next move.
+If you only take one thing from this ritual, take this: the contact timeline prevents you from re-living the past instead of preparing for the next move.

 3) Pin the "current truth" in one sentence

-Now convert the feed into a single line that an executive would immediately understand.
+Now convert the timeline into a single line that an executive would immediately understand.
 This is the sentence you want in your head when you join the call.

 Examples of "current truth" statements: